fserb/bkc/pages/substrate/substrate.md

     const angle = this.get(x, y) + dir * (Math.TAU / 4);
 ```

-We can also add a bit of variety to the effect by wiggling the angle a bit.
+We can also add a bit of variety by wiggling the angle a bit.

 ```sub:last.-1
     const variance = this.angleVariance * normal();